Dr. Atl: Biography

 Dr. Atl became very active in Mexico when he returned.
 In 1906 he participated with Diego Rivera, Francisco de la Torre, Rafael Ponce de León and others in an exhibition sponsored by Alonso Cravioto and Luis Castillo Ledon, the editors of the magazine Savia Moderna.

 In 1906, Dr. Atl issued a manifesto calling for the development of a monumental public art movement in Mexico linked to the lives and interests of the Mexican people, a precursor of the Mexican Mural Movement launched in 1922.
-He was also commissioned by the Díaz government to design a glass curtain for the Institute of Fine Arts (Bellas Artes) under construction in Mexico City, which was executed by Tiffany's of New York.
+He was also commissioned by the Díaz government to design a glass curtain for the Palacio de Bellas Artes (Palace of Fine Arts) under construction in Mexico City, which was executed by Tiffany's of New York.
 The curtain featured the two volcanoes overlooking the capital.
 He was also commissioned to paint a mural, which was postponed by the eruption of the Mexican Revolution against Porfirio Díaz in 1910.